In Ontario there are two levels of Environmental Assessments, Phase I and II.

 A remediation is specific to the site and can include removing the environmental concern or treating contamination on site (in-situ or ex-situ).
 One option is to leave it in place and develop a monitoring and evaluation program.
 Often a combination of these methods is chosen, depending on the particular circumstances of the environment and/or the needs of the client, while meeting the Standards required by the Environmental Protection Act.

-Comco conducts ESAs to meet the requirements of CSA Standard Z768- 01 (November 2001), Phase I Environmental Site Assessment and in compliance with the requirements of Ontario Reg.
+Comco conducts ESAs to meet the requirements of CSA Standard Z768- 01 (as amended), Phase I Environmental Site Assessment and in compliance with the requirements of Ontario Reg.
 153/04.
 Our knowledgeable, experienced and qualified staff has conducted numerous Phase I and II ESAs and helped our clients navigate complex environmental regulations for more than 25 years.
 Our company is fully licensed and registered through the Technical Standards & Safety Authority, Fuels Safety Branch of the Province of Ontario.